2 Ways to Study Theology- Biblical and Systematic

 Systematics is typically what we think of when we think of doing a Bible study.
 Many Bible study books used in ministries focus on one book of the Bible and systematically go through that book.
 This approach allows you to see God's story of redemption on a personal level through those who lived in Biblical times.
 The personal stories are intertwined within scripture to show us how God loves his people.

-Looking systematically at the Bible is where we find different doctrines and beliefs come up.
-This is where you will find people have different views on Baptism, Lords Supper, discipling, the end times and more.
+Looking systematically at the Bible is where we find different doctrines and beliefs.
+This is where you will find people who have different views on Baptism, the Lord’s Supper, disciplining, the end times, and more.
 These different systematic ways of looking at scripture have sometimes led to different denominations and interpretations.

 Reading the Bible systematically is necessary for a Christian's faith and personal relationship with our Lord.
-Studying the book of Titus, helps give us a deeper understanding of God's expectations for his people.
-When we read the book of Titus, we learn about the church in Crete and how God wants his church to be structured and how those within the church should treat others.
+Studying the book of Titus helps give us a deeper understanding of God's expectations for his people.
+When we read the book of Titus, we learn about the church in Crete how God wants his church to be structured, and how those within the church should treat others.

 Using Biblical and Systematics Together